-I arrived before noon, so I was the first one inside but that also gave me uninterrupted views of the parking lot murals.
-I was met by the most friendliest server EVER and we chatted here and there about our travels.
+I arrived before noon, and I was the first one inside but that also gave me uninterrupted views of the parking lot murals.
+I was met by the most friendliest server EVER, and we chatted here and there about our travels.
 I enjoy meeting hospitable people wherever I go because you always find some common ground, in this case it was our travel stories.

-When it came to the food and drink of Barrio Café, I was pretty much blown away on the colorful presentation and the modern takes of traditional Mexican dishes.
+When it came to the food and drink of Barrio Café, I was certainly blown away on the colorful presentation and the modern takes of traditional Mexican dishes.

 — Lowrider Margarita —